Sanjana-Chatlapalli/Elevatelabs_task2/README.md

-# Exploratory Data Analysis on Titanic Dataset
+# Titanic Dataset - Exploratory Data Analysis (EDA)

-## Project Description
+## Objective

-This project performs Exploratory Data Analysis (EDA) on the Titanic dataset using Python.
-The objective is to understand the dataset, identify missing values, detect outliers, analyze relationships between features, and extract meaningful insights through statistical analysis and visualizations.
+The objective of this project is to perform Exploratory Data Analysis (EDA) on the Titanic dataset to understand the data, identify missing values, detect outliers, and discover patterns that influence passenger survival.

 ## Dataset

 * Dataset Name: Titanic Dataset
-* File Name: `Titanic-Dataset.csv`
+* File: `Titanic-Dataset.csv`

-## Technologies Used
+## Tools and Libraries

 * Python
 * Pandas